rbblck/Herrco-Assessment-App/README.md

 7. Open the web browser and type in the url “https://locahost:5001” and enter.
 8. The app should open in the browser.

-To run the app locally on masos
+To run the app locally on mac os

 1. Make sure the .NET and Git is installed on your system.
 2. Create a folder where you would like to download the app.